sftpplus/sftpplus-docs/docs/operation-client/index.rst

         Learn how to configure Entra ID and SharePoint Online to allow SFTPPlus to manage files from SharePoint Online sites.

+    .. grid-item-card:: :octicon:`stack` Oracle Database
+        :link-type: doc
+        :link: ./oracle-database

+        Read more about how to setup file transfer to and from Oracle Database.

     .. grid-item-card:: :octicon:`stack` Exchange Online attachments
         :link-type: doc